 Alternatively, book the Caledonian overnight sleeper service from London Euston to Edinburgh Waverley.
 We have taken this service twice now from London to Fort William and loved it – look out for our review coming soon.

-If you are travelling by train to the UK for the first time read my handy guide to UK train travel which tells you everything you need to know!
+If you are travelling by train to the UK for the first time read our guide to UK train travel ebook which tells you everything you need to know!

 Edinburgh is one of the stops on our 14 days Best of Britain by rail itinerary.
 If you are thinking of travelling the UK by rail it covers all the major destinations in a loop from London.